 Consistent lookup vindexes use an alternate approach that makes use of careful locking and transaction sequences to guarantee consistency without using 2PC.
-This gives you the best of both worlds, where you get a consistent cross-shard vindex without paying the price of 2PC.
+This gives the best of both worlds, with the benefit of a consistent cross-shard vindex without paying the price of 2PC.